BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ![Fee Breakdown](/uploads/fee-breakdown.png "Fee Breakdown")

 > **Usage Note:** Any Jackpot Contribution and Jackpot Reserve fees are taken out from the Rake Fee.
-For example if the Rake Fee is set to $0.50 and Jackpot Contribution and Reserve are $0.05 and $0.02 respectively, then the actual Net Rake for the operator is $0.43.
+For example if the Rake Fee is set to $0.50 and Jackpot Contribution and Reserve are $0.05 and $0.02 respectively, then the actual Net Rake per entry is $0.43.
 {.is-warning}